Perform a staged migration of email

 If the CSV file contains non-ASCII or special characters, save the CSV file with UTF-8 or other Unicode encoding.
 Depending on the application, saving the CSV file with UTF-8 or other Unicode encoding may be easier when the system locale of the computer matches the language used in the CSV file.

-A migration endpoint contains the settings and credentials needed to connect the on-premises server that hosts the mailboxes you're migrating with Office 365.
+A migration endpoint contains the settings and credentials needed to connect the on-premises server that hosts the mailboxes you're migrating with Microsoft 365 or Office 365.
 For a staged migration, you create an Outlook Anywhere migration endpoint.
 One migration endpoint is created to use for all of your migration batches.

 Go to the Exchange admin center.